 Ray Wings are pretty meaty and they hold together really well so were ideal for cooking on the BBQ.
 I bought 1 whole wing which I sliced in half to cook on the BBQ.
 I would definitely do this recipe again.
 It made for a really tasty and light lunch.

 Ray Wings with a Lemon Butter, Caper and Parsley Sauce

-Start by preparing your BBQ by setting it up for indirect cooking and get the temperature up to 180-200°C. I also added an applewood chunk to generate some extra smoke.
+- Start by preparing your BBQ by setting it up for indirect cooking and get the temperature up to 180-200°C. I also added an applewood chunk for extra smoke.